 As these tools become part of the furniture in higher education, figuring out the ethics of AI in college isn't just a fun philosophical debate for your Friday morning seminar.
 It’s a survival skill.

-How do you use these tools to get ahead without losing your academic soul—or your degree?
-It’s a balancing act.
-Let’s look at how you can use platforms like SuperKnowva responsibly, keeping your integrity intact while still working smarter.
+How do you use these tools to get ahead without losing your academic soul or your degree?
+It requires a careful approach.
+Learn how to use platforms like SuperKnowva responsibly, keeping your integrity intact while staying productive.

 The AI Continuum: From Ideation to Integration